Dracophyllum fiordense: Etymology

 The etymology of Dracophyllum is from its similarity to the unrelated and more widespread genus Dracaena, which stems from the Ancient Greek for "dragon-leaf".
 The specific epithet fiordense is the Latinisation of the word "Fiordland" for the Fiordland region, one of the species' two main distribution locations.
-It is commonly called the Fiordland grass tree.
+It is commonly known as the Fiordland grass tree.

 Classification and evolution

 In 1928, Oliver published his first attempt to establish subgenera for Dracophyllum and placed D. fiordense in the subgenus Dracophyllum (then called Eudracophyllum) in the group of D. menziesii, together with D. menziesii and D. townsonii.
 He cited the way its panicles form below its terminal cluster of leaves as enough to move it into that group; this placement was unchanged in his 1952 supplement.

-Several studies have examined the relationships within Dracophyllum using genetic sequencing, though the largest of these was published in 2010, by several botanists in Annals of the Missouri Botanical Garden.
-In it, they performed a cladistic analysis and produced a phylogenetic tree of the tribe Richeeae, including many of the species in the genus Dracophyllum as well as other species, using genetic sequencing.
+Several studies have examined the relationships within Dracophyllum using genetic sequencing, though the largest of these was Wagstaff et al. 2010.
+Cladistics was used to produce a phylogenetic tree of the tribe Richeeae, and other species, using genetic sequencing.
 The tree was established through the combination of rbcL and matK bases.
 They found that only Dracophyllum subg.
 Oreothamnus and the tribe Richeeae were monophyletic.
 The paraphyly of the genus Dracophyllum, as well as the polyphyly of the closely related genus Richea, they argued, suggested that a major taxonomic revision was required.
-The botanist Stephanus Venter revised the genus in 2021, merging the genus Richea into two subgenera named Dracophyllum subg.
-Cystanthe and D. subg.
-Dracophylloides.
-Because the 2010 study was based on plastid sequence data and did not attain some species with strong enough evidence, he instead based the subgenera on morphological characteristics.
+The botanist Stephanus Venter revised the genus in 2021.
 D. fiordense is kept in the subgenus Dracophyllum under his assessment.
 Dracophyllum fiordense is most closely related to D. menziesii, though is also part of a larger group (clade) that share a common ancestor, which includes D. traversii, D. townsonii and D. latifolium.
 Its placement can be summarised in the cladogram at right.